knappador/billing-example/README.md

 ###External Java Code
 Uses Android Trivial Drive java classes mostly unmodified.
 The IabHelper class provides most of the API used in androidbilling.py.

+###Status
+Going straight into some production code  If something is broken, file bug.
+Post logcat preferably.

 ###Todo
 Want callbacks?
 Saving data?
 My Twitter example uses both of these.